 Barry Greenwald – Director

-Ben Passer is the Director for Energy Access and Equity at Fresh Energy working to advance equitable outcomes across Minnesota’s energy system, and also supports the organization’s diversity, equity, and inclusion efforts.
-He joined Fresh Energy as a Policy Associate in May 2015.
-Ben’s previous experience includes legal clerkships with the Minnesota Department of Commerce and Honeywell International, and internships with Governor Mark Dayton and Senator John Marty.
-Ben holds a Bachelor of Arts in political science from the University of Minnesota and a Juris Doctor from William Mitchell College of Law.
+Ben Passer is the Senior Program Officer at McKnight Foundation supporting the Midwest Climate and Energy Program’s goal to take bold action on the climate crisis by dramatically cutting carbon pollution in the Midwest by 2030.
+Ben’s previous experience includes Directing the Energy Access and Equity Program at Fresh Energy, legal clerkships with the Minnesota Department of Commerce and Honeywell International, and internships with Governor Mark Dayton and Senator John Marty.
+Ben holds a Bachelor of Arts in political science from the University of Minnesota and a Juris Doctor from Hamline Mitchell College of Law.
 He is a member of the Minnesota Bar.

-Dr. Raj Rajan is currently a Visiting Professor in Environmental Studies at Macalester College and Fellow of the Institute on the Environment, University of Minnesota.
+Dr. Raj Rajan is an independent environmental consultant and Fellow of the Institute on the Environment, University of Minnesota.
 He was formerly the technical lead of corporate sustainability at Ecolab, leading their 2014 effort to become 100% solar powered in MN operations and subsequently negotiated a 100 MW wind power purchase agreement that will make their entire electricity use in North America carbon neutral from 2020 to 2045.
 He has served on the Advisory Board of Climate Generation since 2015 and is the immediate past Chair of the Board of Directors of Fresh Energy.
 Currently, Raj also serves on the Board of Directors of Environmental Initiative.
-He was appointed as the statewide business representative on Minnesota’s Clean Water Council (2015-2019).
+He was appointed as the statewide business representative on Minnesota’s Clean Water Council (2015-).
 He also serves on the Advisory Council of The Nature Conservancy’s Minnesota Headwaters Fund (2015-) and Chair of External Advisory Council for the National Science Foundation project on Sustainable, Healthy and Livable Cities (2015-).
 Additionally, he serves on the Kresge Foundation’s Urban Climate Adaptation Assessment Advisors’ Group (2015-), and recently participated in Industry Working Groups of the Sustainability Accounting Standards Board (2014-15), Water Stewardship Advisory Group of the Cradle to Cradle Products Innovation Institute (2014-17), and Sustainability Advisory Workgroup of the American Cleaning Institute (2014-18).

 Michelle Rosier — Director